Oregon Board of Trustees

 Principal, Health Management Associates (HMA)

 Dr. Smith joined HMA in 2015 following 15 years of experience developing major health policy initiatives in Oregon.
 As chief medical officer and director of the health policy office of the Oregon Health Authority, she provided clinical guidance for statewide efforts to implement and spread Oregon’s coordinated care model, working with health plans, hospitals, providers and a variety of advocates and other community organizations to bring consensus.
 She also led the development of Oregon’s Patient Centered Primary Care Home standards and state recognition of more than 600 primary care clinics.
-She served 10 years on the Oregon Public Employees Benefit Board, reviewing benefit design and developing strategic vision for purchasing benefits for more than 130,000 state employee lives.
+Dr. Smith served 10 years on the Oregon Public Employees Benefit Board, reviewing benefit design and developing strategic vision for purchasing benefits for more than 130,000 state employee lives.
 Overseeing Oregon’s recent State Innovation Model testing grant, she helped to lead the alignment of Oregon’s payers on a cooperative agreement to initiate alternative payment models for primary care across the state.
 Her projects with HMA have focused on value-based payment with states, providers and health systems, setting up community health worker standards, community paramedic programs and completing a toolkit for the state Transformation Center.
-She is a graduate of the Oregon Health & Science University School of Medicine and a family medicine residency at Jefferson University in Philadelphia, and holds a MPH degree from Portland State University.
+A graduate of the Oregon Health & Science University School of Medicine and a family medicine residency at Jefferson University in Philadelphia, she holds a master’s degree in public health from Portland State University.

 President & Chief Executive Officer, HealthInsight Management Corp.
 (HMC)